DolorHunter/W3Notepad/computerarchitecture/chep9.md

 Can assume the memory is “infinite”
 - Reality: Physical memory size is much smaller than what the programmer assumes
-- The system (software + hardware) maps virtual memory addresses to physical memory The system automatically manages the physical memory space transparently to the programmer
+- The system (software + hardware) maps virtual memory addresses to physical memory The system automatically manages the physical memory space transparently(透明) to the programmer
 - 优点：
-Programmer don’t need to know the physical size of memory nor manage it A small physical memory can appear as a huge one to the programmer Life is easier for the programmer
+  - Programmer don’t need to know the physical size of memory nor manage it
+  - A small physical memory can appear as a huge one to the programmer
+  - Life is easier for the programmer
 - 缺点：
 More complex system software and architecture